 The challenge is to recognize what functionality the channels should provide to application programs.
 For example, does the application require a guarantee that messages sent over the channel are delivered, or is it acceptable if some messages fail to arrive?
 Is it necessary that messages arrive at the recipient process in the same order in which they are sent, or does the recipient not care about the order in which messages arrive?
 Does the network need to ensure that no third parties are able to eavesdrop on the channel, or is privacy not a concern?
 In general, a network provides a variety of different types of channels, with each application selecting the type that best meets its needs.
 The rest of this section illustrates the thinking involved in defining useful channels.

-Identifying Common Communication Patterns
+Identify Common Communication Patterns

 Designing abstract channels involves first understanding the communication needs of a representative collection of applications, then extracting their common communication requirements, and finally incorporating the functionality that meets these requirements in the network.